kalessil/phpinspectionsea/docs/architecture.md

 Reports empty classes, which are normally should not exists.

 > Note: in order to keep such classes, make sure that parent class is abstract.
 You can deprecate the class as well.

+## Class implements interfaces multiple times

+Reports if the class duplicates any of its parent interfaces in its 'implements' definition.

+The case appears as refactorings left-overs or as indicator of application complexity is getting out of control.